 To harvest, snap off the ears by hand with a quick, firm,

-Corn is at its prime eating quality for only 72 hours before becoming overmature.
+Corn is at its prime eating quality for only 72 hours before becoming over mature.
 The most important factor is cooling it as soon as possible after harvesting it.
 Get it into the fridge or cover it with ice!
 Many farmers say you should remove the shucks right away, too.
 I've found that removing most of the shuck, but leaving a few leaves to cover each ear is best to prevent the kernels from drying out.
 See this page for more about storing corn before using it.

 The worst mistake people make is overcooking corn.
 In fact, corn isn't really cooked; it's just heated up.
-If you cook it form more than a few minutes (3 minutes), then you are sinply breaking down the sugars and turning a nice, crsip sweet ear into bland mush.
-It's not a pot roast; the purpose of heating it is NOT to pbreak down the cells, just to heat them to bring out the flavor and melt the butter!
+If you cook it form more than a few minutes (3 minutes), then you are simply breaking down the sugars and turning a nice, crisp sweet ear into bland mush.
+It's not a pot roast; the purpose of heating it is NOT to break down the cells, just to heat them to bring out the flavor and melt the butter!

 Here's how to cook the corn:

-You can easily freeze the sweet corn and have that great taste in the dead of winetr!
-See this page for complete, illustrated directions about how to freeze corn.
+You can easily freeze the sweet corn and have that great taste in the dead of winter!

 This too, is easy... but it DOES require a Pressure Canner.
 You cannot safely do this with a water bath canner.
 Food poisoning is no joke!